-For young people with additional needs there is also support from a range of additional services via the public and voluntary sector.
+For children with a range of additional needs there is also support from other services via the public and voluntary sector.
 E.g. Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS), SPCN, PACT and Suffolk Family Carers.